top of page

 Not all minimalist shoes have thin, flexible soles.
 Some options are shaped-like-feet and zero drop yet are quite stiff or have very rugged soles.
 Topo Shoes and Lems (find locally at Happy Hiker in Old Town) and Altra shoes (find at REI) are examples of these.
 If your feet are narrow, there may be some Merrell options that work for you.
 REI also carries Xero shoes and sandals as well as Bedrock sandals that are zero drop, no arch support, and more flexible than a Chaco sandal.

 If you wish to wear shoes while dancing at Studio Sway, you need a pair that is worn in our studio only.
 If they’re worn outside, or even at your home or another dance studio, there’s likely little rocks that adhere to the sole and can scratch the studio’s floor.
-One option is to look for minimalist shoes on Amazon.
-The minimalist shoes are a bit wider and more flexible, so you can dance and strengthen your feet and ankles more than in a rigid shoe.
-Amazon also has jazz dance shoe options which will be more narrow but flexible and non-marking.
+Minimalist shoes are a bit wider and more flexible than traditional sneakers, so you can dance and strengthen your feet and ankles more than in a rigid shoe.
+One option is to look for water shoes, which often are thin and flexible (though not necessarily wide or foot-shaped).
+If you're looking for less expensive minimalist shoes, Saguaro and Hobibears are brands with a decent reputation.

-Katy Bowman’s Whole Body Barefoot is short, easy and pleasant to read, and explains the benefits of minimalist shoes.
+Katy Bowman’s Whole Body Barefoot is short, easy and pleasant to read.
+It explains the benefits of minimalist shoes.
 If you have foot pain, check out her book to see if what you need isn’t a stiff shoe with rigid arch support.

 Activewear Suggestions